Benjamin is a former volunteer DJ at his local hospital radio station. He has been reviewing films online for over fifteen years.

 Number 20: Silent Running (1972)

 Douglas Trumbull's ecological sci-fi drama has proved to be hugely influential, taking its cues from the likes of 2001: A Space Odyssey to depict Bruce Dern's lonely astronaut (above) attempting to preserve the last living remnants of Earth's natural resources alongside three diminutive robots.
-Considering the film was Trumbull's debut as a director (he was more used to producing special effects from films like the original Star Trek film and Blade Runner), the film is regarded as a milestone of environmental awareness and remains a cult hit among audiences.
+Considering the film was Trumbull's debut as a director (he was more used to producing special effects from films like the first Star Trek film and Blade Runner), the film is regarded as a milestone of environmental awareness and remains a cult hit among audiences.

 Number 19: Panic Room (2002)